Custom Sub-agents

 - On platforms with a

-PreToolUse (sub-agent) hook — Claude Code, Cursor, OpenCode, CodeBuddy, Droid — edit inject-subagent-context to handle the new sub-agent type.
+PreToolUse (sub-agent) hook or extension equivalent — Claude Code, Cursor, OpenCode, CodeBuddy, Droid, Pi Agent — edit inject-subagent-context or the Pi extension to handle the new sub-agent type.

-- On platforms without that hook (Codex, Kiro, Gemini, Qoder, Copilot), follow the “pull-based prelude” pattern the shipped sub-agents use: prepend a block at the top of the agent file telling the sub-agent to
+- On platforms without that injection point (Codex, Kiro, Gemini, Qoder, Copilot), follow the “pull-based prelude” pattern the shipped sub-agents use: prepend a block at the top of the agent file telling the sub-agent to

 Read its own JSONL before acting.